michaelmangelsdorf/Sonne8/README.md

 It is actually a micro-controller, in that this board implements RAM and an IO interface.
 Then secondly, there is an IO expansion board, that fits on top of the CPU board via Arduino type stackable headers.

-The CPU board looks like this:
+The CPU board looks like this (this is an older version, notice the wire patch):

 ![CPU board](https://github.com/Dosflange/Sonne/blob/main/board_and_screws.jpg)